thi-ng/umbrella/packages/hiccup-svg/README.md

 SVG serialization (i.e. using stringified geometry attribs).
 This conversion also involves translation & re-organization of various attributes.
 This function returns a new tree.
 The original remains untouched, as will any unrecognized tree / shape nodes (those will be transferred as-is to the result tree).
+Conversion can be explicitly disabled for individual elements (tree branches) by setting the `__convert: false` control attribute.
 See example below.

 Tree conversion can be implicitly triggered by providing a `__convert: true` attribute to the root `svg()` element.
 This conversion also supports the